Adolf Holtzmann

 Adolf Holtzmann (2 May 1810 in Karlsruhe – 3 July 1870 in Heidelberg) was a German professor and philologist.
 His name is associated with a Proto-Germanic sound law known as Holtzmann's law.

-He studied theology at the universities of Halle and Berlin, where he was a student of Friedrich Schleiermacher.
-He later studied philology at the University of Munich, where his influences included Johann Andreas Schmeller.
-Holtzmann also attended classes in Paris given by Eugène Burnouf, and beginning in 1837, spent a number of years working as a tutor to members of Baden royalty.
-From 1852 he was a professor of German literature and Sanskrit at the University of Heidelberg, and a notable philologist of his day.
+He studied theology at the University of Halle and the Friedrich Wilhelm University of Berlin, where he was a student of Friedrich Schleiermacher.
+He later studied philology at the Ludwig-Maximilians-Universität München, where his influences included Johann Andreas Schmeller.
+Holtzmann also attended classes at the University of Paris given by Eugène Burnouf, and beginning in 1837, spent a number of years working as a tutor to members of Baden royalty.
+From 1852, he was a professor of German literature and Sanskrit at Heidelberg University, and a notable philologist of his day.

 Holtzmann was the father-in-law of Albrecht Kossel, German biochemist and 1910 Nobel laureate, by his marriage to Holtzmann's daughter, Luise, in 1886.